Alibaba is one of the best platforms to find Chinese suppliers for your ecommerce business. But is Alibaba legit and safe to buy from?

-- Create A Private Label Brand – Most suppliers on Alibaba allow you to place your private label brand on any product that is produced.
+- Create A Private Label Brand – Most Alibaba suppliers allow you to place your private label brand on any product that is produced.

 - Create Custom Designed Products – You can create your own custom products that you design and fabricate.

-However, you must take advantage of the resources that Alibaba provides in order to ensure a safe and legit transaction.
+However to ensure a safe transaction, you must take advantage of the resources that Alibaba provides and perform all transactions on the Alibaba website.

-If you ever decide to conduct your own private transactions outside of Alibaba, you do so at your own risk.
+If you ever conduct your own private transactions outside of Alibaba, you do so at your own risk.

-By following this step by step guide and taking advantage of Alibaba’s secure payment features, you will never get ripped off.
+This step by step guide will help you avoid the scams and make sure you never get ripped off.

 Step 1 – Filter Out The Non Verified Suppliers

-Because Alibaba is such an enormous directory, there will always be low quality suppliers on the platform.
+Because Alibaba is such an enormous directory, there will always be poor quality suppliers on the platform.

-Some suppliers cut corners and specialize in producing cheap quality junk.
+Some Alibaba suppliers cut corners and specialize in producing cheap quality junk.